solvexia/solvexia-api-docs/tables/tables.md

 ```
 ---

-## Create a Column
+## Create a column

-Creates a column for a table
+Creates a column in a table, returning the newly created column.

 ```apacheconfig
 POST /v1/tables/{tableId}/columns/